- Why ZIVID

 Impact tests exceed several hundred Gs during build qualification.

-Floating Thermal Calibration maximizes the 3D camera's performance in environments with fluctuating ambient temperatures.
+Floating Thermal Calibration maximizes the machine vision camera's performance in environments with fluctuating ambient temperatures.

 Temperature cycles are used to verify the temperature operating range.